-The Arkansas Independent Assessment (ARIA) approved assessment instrument is used by the registered nurses employed by the Independent Assessment Contractor to asses functional need. collects information to used in determining functional eligibility.
+The approved assessment instrument is used by the registered nurses employed by the Independent Assessment Contractor to assess functional need.
 This assessment is used by DHS as part of the initial process to make a final determination of eligibility.
-Registered nurses from the Independent Assessment Contractor will use the ARIA instrument to conduct face to face, in home assessments and reassessments at the request of DHS.
-Using the information collected during the assessment, the Office of Long Term Care in DPSQA_will evaluate whether an individual meets the State's functional eligibility criteria.
 When requested by the DHS Eligibility Nurse, based on evidence of a material change in medical and functional eligibility documented at the evaluation performed by the DHS PCSP/CC Nurse, the approved instrument will be completed by registered employed by the Independent Assessment Contractor to assess continued need.

-All State laws, regulations, and policies concerning functional/medical eligibility criteria and the assessment instrument (including the new ARIAapproved assessment instrument, the Living Choices waiver program manual, and the ARIA assessment instrument manual) are available to CMS upon request through DAABHS.
+All State laws, regulations, and policies concerning functional/medical eligibility criteria and the assessment instrument (including the approved assessment instrument, the Living Choices waiver program manual, and the assessment instrument manual) are available to CMS upon request through DAABHS.